The Sources of Music and The Triumph of Music

 The Sources of Music and The Triumph of Music are two murals that Marc Chagall painted in 1966 for the Metropolitan Opera House at the Lincoln Center in New York City.

-Following a commission by the Metropolitan House for Chagall's set and costume design for Mozart's The Magic Flute for its inaugural season, the murals were created for the lobby of the opera house, and are visible to the outside plaza.
+Following a commission by the opera for Chagall's set and costume design for Mozart's The Magic Flute for its inaugural season, the murals were created for the lobby of the opera house, and are visible to the outside plaza.
 The murals are approximately 30 ft by 36 ft.
-The south wall holds the work entitled The Triumph of Music while the north wall contains The Sources of Music.
+The south wall holds the work entitled The Triumph of Music and the north wall, The Sources of Music.
 Chagall had intended the reverse of this arrangement.

 The director of the Metropolitan Opera, Rudolf Bing, is depicted in one of the murals playing a mandolin.
 The composer Wolfgang Amadeus Mozart is depicted in The Triumph of Music, flying above Manhattan and interacting with characters from his opera The Magic Flute.

 Collateral

 In 2009, the Met's board of directors decided to use the paintings as collateral for a long-term loan which previously relied on cash for backing.
-Some sources estimate the value of the paintings at $20 million.
+Some sources estimate the value of the paintings at $20 million, but Sotheby's valued them at $55 million by 2026.
 The murals were put up as collateral by the Metropolitan Opera for a loan during the Great Recession in the United States in March 2009.
 Their assessed value was not stated.
 The paintings remained in the lobby of the opera house.